 43. Take the Weta Workshop Tour

 Forget Hollywood; the New Zealand film industry mostly functions out of “Wellywood”.
 This includes the Weta Workshop which created props and special effects for The Lord of the Rings, Avatar, some Marvel movies and more.
-Take a tour to learn more about movie-making (more info on Viator, Tripadvisor, Klook and KKday).
+Take a tour in Wellington (more info on Viator and Klook) or at Weta Unleashed in Auckland to learn more about movie-making.

 44. Get a Photo of Whangarei Falls